Noxet/noxet.github.io/content/about.md

-Noxet Technologies is a small company with big xxx
+Noxet Technologies is a small company with big engagement.

 # Embedded systems